gbuzzard/overleaf_fs/docs/source/features.rst

 projects with a local, browsable workspace.
 It provides:

 * A unified tree view of your Overleaf folders and projects
-* Local organization tools (folders, pinned/archived flags)
+* Local organization tools (folders, pinned projects)
 * Automatic syncing of Overleaf project lists using your saved login
 * Drag‑and‑drop project management
 * Multi‑profile support (e.g., work and personal projects)